Causes of Kidney Stones

 Animal protein.
 One kind of kidney stone forms when your pee is too acidic.
 Red meat and shellfish can make uric acid in your body rise.
 This can collect in the joints and cause gout or go to your kidneys and make a stone.
 More importantly, animal protein raises your urine’s calcium level and lowers the amount of citrate, both of which encourage stones.

 Stones are the most common kidney problem in people with inflammatory bowel disease like Crohn’s disease and ulcerative colitis.
 Bowel problems can give you diarrhea, so you make less pee.
 Your body may absorb extra oxalate from the intestine, so more gets in your urine.

 Weight loss surgery can help you shed pounds and improve your health.
-But studies suggest that people who have the most common weight loss operation, the Roux-en-Y gastric bypass, have an increased risk of stones.
-Not every weight loss surgery carries this risk.
-Only the ones that cause malabsorption..
+But studies suggest that people who have the most common weight loss operation, the Roux-en-Y gastric bypass, are at a higher risk of stones.
+Not every weight loss surgery carries this risk, only the ones that cause malabsorption.

-Many diseases can encourage one or more types of kidney stones to form.
+Many diseases can play a role in one or more types of kidney stones to form.